Mt. Cook, New Zealand (Molly Ladd '07)

 The pages below provide information on over 200 opportunities for study abroad.
 These opportunities are organized and can be searched by geographic region, country and special academic interest.
 Each program page is linked to its sponsor's web site where more detailed information is available and to student evaluations (2007 and later).
 To access these evaluations you must log in (lower right corner) with your Bates user name and password.
 Student evaluations prior to 2007 and program brochures are available in the Off-Campus Study Library in Roger Williams Hall.
 All the information is, of course, subject to change.
 These pages are intended exclusively for use by the students, faculty, and staff of Bates College.

 Background information, including safety and health information, is available on the Pre-Departure Planning web pages.
 The U.S. State Department, Bureau of Consular Affairs web site provides the latest "Consular Information Sheets," "Travel Advisories," and "Travel Warnings."
-The U.S. Centers for Disease Control and Prevention has a similarly informative site for health and immunization issues.
+The U.S. Centers for Disease Control and Prevention have a similarly informative site for health and immunization issues.

-Bates Fall Semester Abroad Program
+The Bates Fall Semester Abroad Program: